 Tarocco is the co-founder and director of the international research initiative Shanghai Studies Society and a fellow of the Critical Collaborations network at the Institute for Advanced Study (NYU).
 She is the recipient of awards from the Leverhulme Trust, the Sutasoma Foundation and the Chinese Ministry of Education, among many others.
 Tarocco is a regular contributor of the contemporary visual culture journals Parkett, Flash Art International and Frieze.

-The history of religion in China
+History of Religion in China

-PhD, Chinese History, School of Oriental and African Studies, University of London
+PhD, Chinese History University of London

-MA, Chinese Studies, School of Oriental and African Studies, University of London
+MA, Chinese Studies University of London

-MA, Chinese and Buddhist Studies, Venice University
+MA, Chinese and Buddhist Studies Venice University